-There are 12 PBS Stations in Texas that serve 99 percent of Texans.
+There are 12 PBS Stations in Texas that serve all Texans.
 They are:

 For more than 40 years KLRU has been a friend to Central Texans.
 KLRU’s mission is to enrich the lives of its viewers through quality public television programming, community services and public events with shows like Austin City Limits, Central Texas Gardener, and Overheard with Evan Smith.